 We sat down with Pete this week at the association’s 2015 Marketplace in St. Louis where he shared the state of the organization and provided insight as to what lies ahead for the group travel industry.
 Enjoy his take on the future of motorcoach and group travel in this edition of Take 5.

-Take 1: What are you most excited about right now?
+What are you most excited about right now at ABA?

 I’m excited about how well travel is doing first of all.
 The industry is performing well, there are a lot of inbound travelers coming to North America and they understand and like to travel by group.
 I’m also excited about the direction the association is going.
 We’ve got great leadership, new members we just brought on to our board and a new chairman of our board.
 We are running on all 8 cylinders, having accomplished a lot in 2014 with a new laundry list for 2015.
 It’s all going well.